-Welcome to my essential oils guide where I'm writing profiles of as many essential oils as I can.
+Welcome to my essential oils guide with profiles of more than 120 essential oils.
 If you want to skip the preliminary information, click here for the list of essential oil profiles.

 Essential oils are highly concentrated liquids extracted from plants.
 For the plants, the oils serve purposes such as helping the plant thrive and protecting it from the environment.